goyoambrosio/CSAR/README.md

 This repository accompanies the paper:

 > **CSAR: Containerized System Architecture for Robotics**
-> Gregorio Ambrosio-Cestero, Cipriano Galindo Andrades, Javier Gonzalez-Jimenez, Jose-Raul Ruiz-Sarmiento
+> Gregorio Ambrosio-Cestero, Cipriano Galindo Andrades, Javier Gonzalez-Jimenez, Jose-Raul Ruiz-Sarmiento\
-> [MAPIR Group](https://mapir.isa.uma.es/mapirwebsite/), University of Málaga
+> [MAPIR Group](https://mapir.isa.uma.es/mapirwebsite/), University of Málaga\
 > _[Link to paper / preprint — to be added upon publication]_

 ---

 ## What is CSAR?

-CSAR is a **conceptual and architectural framework** for organizing shared robotics infrastructure in research laboratories and the edge–cloud continuum.
+CSAR is a **conceptual and architectural framework** for organizing shared infrastructure in robotics laboratories and the edge–cloud continuum.
 It is not a product or a platform — it is an operating model.

 CSAR addresses persistent challenges in multi-user robotics teams: dependency isolation, reproducibility, efficient sharing of specialized hardware (especially GPUs), and deployment across heterogeneous environments.
 It combines: